natashaclerkin/maisigh-MS4/README.md

 - The ability to view, add, edit or remove product categories so that I can keep the categories relevant to what users are searching for.
 - The ability to view, add, edit or remove products so that I can review and reflect the current stock levels and product information.
-- The ability to view, add, edit or remove FAQs so that I can keep the questions relevant to the features that customers may have difficulties with.
+- The ability to view, add, edit or remove blog articles so that I can keep the content relevant to the customer's interests that they will enjoy.
 - Ensure intuitive text is present so that I can provide an enjoyable user experience when users interact with the content or features.
 - View the Maisigh logo in as many locations on the website so that I can create awareness for the brand.
-- Offer a discount to first time customers so that I can gain repeat customers for the brand.
+- Offer a discount to customers so that I can gain repeat customers for the brand.
 - View analytics/reports for the checkout process so that I can highlight and fix any potential cart abandonment issues relating to the design and make necessary improvements.